SlawomirBartosiak/septoria-leaf/README.md

 **Septoria-leaf**

-Septoria-leaf is a free open source software for measuring the disease percentage of leaves infected by *Parastagonospora nodorum* or *Zymoseptoria tritici* in a computationally efficient manner.
+Septoria-leaf is a script for measuring the disease percentage of leaves infected by *Parastagonospora nodorum* or *Zymoseptoria tritici* in a computationally efficient manner.
 Software automate labels reading from digital images and facilitates septoria